 These summer volunteer programs in Music And Arts in Palestine combine an Arabic language focus with full learning, immersion, and engagement in Palestinian culture, politics, and history.
 They include visits to Bedouin areas (Susiya), Palestinian refugee camps, local villages, and community centers.

-Volunteering for Study in Palestine requires commitment and flexibility.
-On average, volunteers work approximately 30 hours a week from 10:00 a.m. to 5:00 p.m.
-Participants have two days off per week, one on Friday when the Center is closed and another day of their choosing.
+Volunteering in Palestine requires commitment and flexibility.
+Volunteers usually work around 30 hours per week (10:00–17:00) and have two days off (Friday, when the center is closed, and one additional day of your choice).

 The First Week